-Salaries and employee benefits expenses increased \$8.1 million and \$1.9 million for the years ended December 31, 2020 and 2019.
-The increases resulted primarily from \$6.7 million and \$2.6 million for 2020 and 2019, respectively, in higher salaries and incentives due to normal salary administration and an increase in headcount and in 2020 also due to higher performance-based incentives.
-A \$1.1 million increase in postretirement benefit expenses due mainly to higher pension service costs also contributed to the increase for 2020.
-The increase in 2019 was partially offset by a decrease of \$1.1 million in postretirement benefits expenses due mainly to lower pension service costs.
+Salaries and employee benefits expenses increased \$3.1 million and \$8.1 million for the years ended December 31, 2021 and 2020, respectively.
+The increases resulted primarily from \$1.9 million and \$6.7 million for 2021 and 2020, respectively, in higher salaries and incentives mainly due to normal salary administration and an increase in headcount and in 2020 also due to higher performance-based incentives.
+Higher postretirement benefit expenses of \$2.2 million and \$1.2 million for 2021 and 2020, respectively, due primarily to higher pension service cost also contributed to the increases.